You are here

 Delegates are required to investigate the circumstances of every claim.
 This includes finding and considering all relevant evidence when determining a claim.

-In this investigation, evidence may be found that contradicts the contentions made in a statutory declaration.
+In this investigation, evidence may be found that contradicts the contentions made in a statutory declaration (such as, but not limited to, evidence that the alleged perpetrator or victim were not present at the location and time the abuse was said to have occurred).
 In these situations, the delegate must make a determination based on all evidence at his or her disposal.
-If the delegate is not satisfied on the balance of probabilities that the contentions outlined in the statutory declaration establish the fact of abuse, the claimant can be invited to provide further evidence or the claim can be rejected.
+If the delegate is not satisfied on the balance of probabilities that the contentions outlined in the statutory declaration establish the fact of abuse, given the contradictory evidence available, the claimant can be invited to provide further evidence and clarification or the claim can be rejected.

 Claims relating to sexual and physical abuse involve matters that can be distressing to recount and address.
 Delegates dealing with such claims must do so in a sensitive and careful manner.
 It is crucial that the privacy of claimants is upheld throughout the claims process.